 If all operating costs of the swarm were to be paid centrally, they might come together to a substantial sum.
-If done by an activist at the edge of the swarm, just covering their portion of the activity, the cost might be so small that the activist may not even think of it in terms of a cost.
+If done by an activist at the edge of the swarm, just covering his or her portion of the activity, the cost might be so small that the activist may not even think of it in terms of a cost.
 This is a positively huge benefit of scaling out.

 One example could be the flyers we just discussed.
-If you have an activist swarm with reasonable geographical coverage on the ground, and were to distribute flyers to households, the traditional way of doing so would be to purchase printing of the flyers and mailing of them.
+If you have an activist swarm with reasonable geographical coverage on the ground, and were to distribute flyers to households, the traditional way of doing so would be to purchase the printing and mailing of the flyers.
 But with a swarm, you don't need to do that.

-Rather, think in terms of making an A5-size or half-letter-size PDF for the flyer and asking your activists to print 200 copies each and distribute to their neighbors.
-It's not only ok to do so, it's even quite expected.
-Sure, you might not get 100% coverage on the ground compared to paying for printing and distribution, but let's do the math here, just for fun.
+Rather, think in terms of making an A5-size or half-letter-size PDF for the flyer and asking your activists to print two hundred copies each and distribute them to their neighbors.
+It's not only OK to do so, it's even quite expected.
+Sure, you might not get 100 percent coverage on the ground compared to paying for printing and distribution, but let's do the math here, just for fun.

-Assume we have 10,000 activists and that 5% of them take us up on this particular request, which is a fair guesstimate for such a request.
-That means we get 100,000 flyers distributed to households near where our current activists live (also suggesting that those places are demographically the right locations to recruit more activists to our swarm).
+Assume we have ten thousand activists and that 5 percent of them take us up on this particular request, which is a fair guesstimate for such a request.
+That means we get one hundred thousand flyers distributed to households near where our current activists live (also suggesting that those places are demographically the right locations to recruit more activists to our swarm).

-The total cost for you for achieving this reach is three to four hours of work designing the PDF in question and an energizing, encouraging mail to your activists to print and distribute it.
+The total cost to you for achieving this reach is three to four hours of work designing the PDF in question and an energizing, encouraging mail to your activists to print and distribute it.
 The cost is even less if you have good designers in the swarm who like making flyers, or if you're picking one of the existing remixes of your vision in flyer format.

-The total cost in a traditional non-swarm organization, on the other hand, is on the order of 40,000 euros to achieve the same result with paying for address lists, printing, packing, and postage - and quite probably with more work hours spent, too, in just the administrative work in placing the necessary orders.
+The total cost in a traditional nonswarm organization, on the other hand, is on the order of forty thousand euros to achieve the same result with paying for address lists, printing, packing, and postage - and quite probably with more work hours spent, too, in just the administrative work in placing the necessary orders.